Rocscience/rs2-scripting/README.md

 ### Running Unit Test Cases
 Before running the tests, make sure you have:
 1. Built the RS2 library as explained in the [Build](#build) section.
 2. Started the RS2 Modeler.
+3. Started the RS2 Interpreter.

 To run all the tests, navigate to the root directory of the project and execute the following command:
 ```python -m unittest discover -s tests```